sul-dlss-labs/engineering-design-adrs/0010-prescat-migration.md

 Each pair will have a single *running* redis instance and workers.
 The secondary node of each pair will not have any running services, but in the event of a primary node failure it should be possible to promote a secondary node to the primary role.

+(At some point, this document will use the term "new endpoint" (or some other term) to refer to a pair as a single entity in the doc)

 ### Questions

-- is the second machine of the pair

-       A. an additional storage root only
-                 *or*
-       B.  a replica of the first machine
-            - running the app, redis, workers, but having a distinct storage root avail to BOTH machines (i.e. both machines in the pair access the 2 logical storage roots)
+- Can we get a verification that a single pair will have 1/4 (or some other fraction) of all the stored Moabs?

 - Should we run 1 instance of the PostgresDB that provides service for all pairs?
 Or should each pair be an island, running its own database?
-- If we decide to run a single database shared by all pairs can we run it as a Postgres cluster, with DB nodes on each primary node?
+  - If we decide to run a single database shared by all pairs we want to run it as a Postgres cluster, with DB nodes on each primary node. (or if impossible, a primary/secondary approach).
 This would remove the single PostgresDB as a point of failure.
+  - how transparent can we make the "clustered" notion to the app?
+Ideally, the app code always thinks it's talking to a normal rails db.

 ## Proposed Steps